 Much of the heavy cake and bread is the result of the oven door being slammed.
 Close as gently as possible.

-An empty tin can makes a good cutter for slaw or potatoes.
+An empty tin can edge makes a good cutter for slaw or potatoes.

 A little vinegar in the water will help make tender an old fowl when cooking.

 Store your eggs with the large end up to keep the air pocket in the large end and the yolk in the center.